Joint Electromagnetic and Gravitational Wave Inference of Binary Neutron Star Merger GW170817 Using Forward-Modeling Ejecta Predictions: Introduction

-Previous work has identified that these fits to numerical relativity simulations exhibit variable validity in different regions of binary parameter space \cite{2023PhRvD.107f3028H}.
-Moreover, the underlying simulations used to build these fits only cover a very limited range of possible binary merger configurations.
-Nonetheless, as we will demonstrate in this work, large-scale multimessenger inference calculations must employ these fits far outside the regions in which they have been calibrated.
-The need for using these fits outside of their safely-calibrated region has not been emphasized in the many previous studies that have employed them (e.g. \cite{2023NatCo..14.8352P}).
+Previous work in the literature has identified that these fits to numerical relativity simulations exhibit variable validity in different regions of binary parameter space \cite{2022MNRAS.516.4760C, 2023PhRvD.107f3028H}.
+Moreover, the underlying simulations used to build these fits only cover a very limited range of possible \editedtwo{BNS} merger configurations.
+Nonetheless, as we will demonstrate in this work, large-scale multimessenger inference calculations must employ these fits far outside the regions in which they have been calibrated to recover reasonable binary parameters.

+The need for using these fits outside of their safely-calibrated region has not been emphasized in the many previous studies or frameworks that have employed them.
+Several (though not all) previous multimessenger inference studies \citep{2018MNRAS.480.3871C, 2019MNRAS.489L..91C, 2020Sci...370.1450D, 2023NatCo..14.8352P} present joint EOS inference with systematically incomplete ejecta fit models, by marginalizing over the ejecta velocity \emph{for \editedtwo{all} kilonova \editedtwo{ejecta} components}, leaving ejecta velocity inference as a free parameter, unconstrained by any modeling.
+In particular, these studies neglect to verify whether the velocities required by the kilonova models to reproduce observed light curves are even qualitatively consistent with the velocity expectations from the ejecta fits.
+Furthermore, these analyses were carried out by reweighting GW samples during joint inference, thus carrying a convenience prior that hides the effects that arise when performing simultaneous joint inference as explored in this study.